elastic/elasticsearch-net/docs/contents/new/ElasticsearchNet/Connecting.md

 Disable automatic proxy detection.
 Defaults to true.

 ```
-.EnableCompressedResponses()
+.EnableHttpCompression()
 ```
-Enable compressed responses from Elasticsearch (Note that nodes need to be configured to allow this.
+Enable compressed request and reesponses from Elasticsearch (Note that nodes need to be configured to allow this.
 See the [http module settings](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-http.html) for more info).

 ```